Skip to main content

 A Din Tai Fung competitor arrives at SF’s hottest mall

 For years, Taiwanese chain Din Tai Fung has set the standard for xiao long bao.
-But with the opening of Supreme Dumpling at Stonestown Galleria, XLB lovers no longer have to settle for subpar dumplings or suffer a drive to Din Tai Fung in Santa Clara.
+But with the opening of Supreme Dumpling at Stonestown Galleria, XLB lovers no longer have to settle for subpar dumplings or drive to Din Tai Fung in Santa Clara.
 Supreme Dumpling, based in Washington state, has a similar, though smaller, menu than its international competitor and, importantly, beats it handily on price.
 Order the classic pork-and-shrimp soup dumplings or the Szechuan spicy variety, which will leave your mouth pleasantly tingling.
 Round out the meal with cucumber salad, pan-fried pies filled with garlic chives, and a bowl of braised beef shank.

 Bones Bagels